Royal Canadian Air Force: Canadian Army/RCN UAS

-Future procurement
+Future inventory

-F-35 Lightning II
+Lockheed Martin F-35 Lightning II

-The Canadian CF-35 is a proposed variant that would differ from the F-35A through the addition of a drogue parachute and may include an F-35B/C-style refueling probe.
-In 2012, it was revealed that the CF-35 would employ the same boom refueling system as the F-35A.
+On 28 March 2022, the Government of Canada announced that the competition had placed the F-35A first and planned to buy 88 aircraft.
+On 9 January 2023, the Government of Canada officially ordered 88 F-35As.
+Previously, a unique Canadian CF-35 variant was proposed that would differ from the F-35A by adding a drogue parachute and possibly an F-35B/C-style refuelling probe.
+In 2012, it was revealed that the CF-35 would employ the same boom refuelling system as the F-35A.
 Following the 2015 Federal Election the Liberal Party, whose campaign had included a pledge to cancel the F-35 procurement, formed a new government and commenced an open competition to replace the existing CF-18 Hornet.
-On 28 March 2022, the Government of Canada announced that the competition had placed the F-35A first and planned to buy 88 of them.
-Under procurement rules, the government entered into negotiations with Lockheed Martin.
-On 9 January 2023, the government of Canada officially ordered 88 F-35As.